 Provides advice to other Australian Government agencies on many aspects of public administration.
 This section highlights some of these guidelines and procedures.

 Australia has a system of honours and awards so its citizens can be recognised for excellence, achievement or meritorious service.
 This page links to a wealth of information covering all aspects of Australian honours including details about our honours system and all you need to know about awards.

 The national colours, green and gold, hold a treasured place in the Australian imagination.
 This page has more information about the significance, history, proclamation and use of the national colours.

-Advise and support the delivery of policies that will provide positive benefits for women and all Australians.
-The Office for Women consults across government and with a wide range of stakeholders – business, academic and civil society organisations – to address these priorities and deliver better outcomes for women.
+Advises and supports the delivery of policies that will provide positive benefits for women and all Australians.
+The Office for Women consults across government and with a wide range of stakeholders – business, academic and civil society organisations – to address priorities and deliver better outcomes for women.

 Index page to the Department of the Prime Minister and Cabinet annual reports.
 Reports are available in PDF format and can be downloaded in full, or in sections.